solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   Open the `ai_hugging_face.ipynb` notebook in Visual Studio Code.
 -   Follow the instructions in the notebook to run each cell.

-# Hands on lab: LangChain with Azure Database for PostgreSQL Flexible Server (RAG/ReAct)
+# Hands-on Lab: LangChain with Azure Database for PostgreSQL Flexible Server (RAG/ReAct)

 TODO